 Moroccan Stew is filling, hearty, and perfectly spiced with an array of warming spices.
 This dish is loaded with veggies, chickpeas, Israeli couscous, and a blend of fresh herbs.

-Number 1 tip: Use a very sharp chef’s knife and a sturdy wooden cutting board.
+- #1 Tip: Use a sharp knife and a sturdy cutting board.

-- Pick out good butternut squash.
-Look for butternut squash with a solid beige color and one that feels heavy for its size.
+- Pick a good squash: Look for one with smooth, tan skin that feels heavy for its size.

 Quick Tip